Your annual goals are already dead

 Every 12-week cycle includes at least one rough patch.
 The question isn’t whether your score will dip – it will.
 The question is whether you have a protocol for recovering.

-The Urgency Horizon is the optimal planning window – roughly 8 to 14 weeks – where deadline pressure drives daily action but allows time for meaningful progress.
+The Urgency Horizon is what we call the optimal planning window – roughly 8 to 14 weeks – where deadline pressure drives daily action but allows time for meaningful progress.
+It is a framework we developed to describe the sweet spot between too-short sprints (where there is not enough time for real progress) and too-long horizons (where deadlines feel abstract).
 A freelancer planning a product launch feels each day as consequential at 10 weeks out but treats the same launch as abstract at 6 months out.

-Moran suggests this Urgency Horizon sits at roughly 8 to 14 weeks for most personal goals [1], though this range reflects practitioner experience rather than controlled research.
-The 12-week cycle sits at the sweet spot, which is why mid-cycle recovery matters more than a perfect start.
+Moran suggests this urgency sweet spot sits at roughly 8 to 14 weeks for most personal goals [1], though this range reflects practitioner experience rather than controlled research.
+The 12-week cycle sits within that window, which is why mid-cycle recovery matters more than a perfect start.

 When your execution drops, follow this three-step protocol: